The components of the Cloud Infrastructure

 Figure 1 – Guest OS/VM model

-In this model of virtualization the operating system software is installed into the hardware as normal.
+In this model of virtualisation the operating system software is installed into the hardware as normal.
 The operating system is referred to as host operating system as it provides the execution environment for visualised applications.

 Virtualisation software is then installed into the host operating system (similar to a hypervisor, but the virtualisation software runs on the host operating system (OS).
 Applications then run on the VM and again appear to the user as a real machine.

 Besides all of the components above the following elements are also required to complete the Cloud Infrastructure.
 Infrastructure management tools such as cost tracking, provisioning and automation as well as cloud management.
 As with all IT systems security tools will need to be in place, including some Cloud specific security applications.
 Frequently overlooked when a move to Cloud computing is considered is the fact that users’ applications will need to be capable of running in the Cloud and accessing data stored on the Cloud servers.

 In the next article the various types of Cloud deployment will be looked at.